cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 help to have some distinguishing characteristics for the data itself.

 Tag 55799 is defined for this purpose.
-It does not impart any special semantics on the data item that follows; that is, the semantics of a data item tagged with tag 55799 is exactly identical to the semantics of the data item itself.
+It does not impart any special semantics on the data item that it encloses; that is, the semantics of a data item tagged with tag 55799 is exactly identical to the semantics of the data item itself.